kartoza/django-training/django-testing.rst

 I'm diving into testing very early in this training manual and will emphaise it all along.
 One of the great mistakes I made when learning django was not using and understanding testing from the beginning.
-Having a good test suite if you want to build a robust application.
+Having a good test suite is vital if you want to build a robust application.

 Testing django applications uses the python unittest framework.
 There are various add-ons out there in the community which can improve your testing